โ† Back to Home

 • Respect documented constraints and patterns

-• Provide governance over generated code
+• Provide governance over generated code or autonomous actions

 Architecture Decision Records (ADRs)